8 Ways to Improve Your Cycling Endurance as a Beginner

 As a beginner, you may want to start just with easy endurance rides.
 So, you just increase the volume slightly week after week.
 For example, from riding twice a week for an hour you can ride your bike three times a week for an hour.
 And then four times a week and so on.

-But we wanna ride at a low intensity.
+But we want to ride at a low intensity.
 Imagine building a house.
 You can’t place the roof if you don’t have a strong foundation.
 That’s why some coaches refer to endurance rides as foundational work.
 Build your base first and build the rest upon.

 2. Ride Consistently